divio/divio-cloud-docs/how-to/includes/django-deploy-quickstart-common-steps.rst

 Configure the Git repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Add the project's Git repository as a remote, using the value obtained from the ``divio project configure`` command above, for example:
+Add the project's Git repository as a remote, using the value obtained from the ``divio project configure`` command above.
+For example:

 ..  code-block:: bash